jshields123/CV/README.md

 - PMI Project Management for Beginners 2020

-## Hobbies
+## Interests Away from Coding

 - A keen runner, be it a marathon or 100m I am always the competitor, follow me on Strava.
 - Coffee enthusiast, always trying to perfect my flat white art.
-- Always here to recommend a film to watch, I have seen everything.
+- Always here to recommend a film to watch, I have seen everything!
-- Exploring to somewhere new, be that a nature walk or a swim in the ocean.
 - Yoga and meditation to zen the mind and keep myself sane!
 - Big sports fan from football, rugby league to MMA.
 - Podcast addict (Code Newbie, Syntax Web Development, High Performance Podcast, Indie Hackers, Danny in the Valley)